GoogleCloudPlatform/public-datasets-pipelines/README.md

 Running the command in the previous step will parse your pipeline config and inform you about the Airflow variables that your pipeline expects to use and must be defined.

 If your pipeline doesn't use any Airflow variables, you can skip this step.

 There are two types of variables that pipelines can use: **shared** and **dataset-specific**.
 Shared variables are those that can be reused by other pipelines in the same Airflow or Cloud Composer environment.
-These are variables that stay constant from pipeline to pipeline.
-Examples of shared variables include your Cloud Composer environment name and bucket, your GCP project ID, and paths to the Airflow DAG and data folders.
-To prevent duplication, specify your shared variables in one place:
+These variables will have the same values for any pipeline.
+Examples of shared variables include your Cloud Composer environment name and bucket, your GCP project ID, and paths to the Airflow DAG and data folders (e.g. `/home/airflow/gcs/data`).
+To specify your shared variables, you can either

+* Store the variables as Cloud Composer environment variables [using Airflow's built-in `AIRFLOW_VAR_*` behavior](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html#storing-variables-in-environment-variables).
+(Preferred)
+* or, use a single `shared_variables.json` file by creating it under

 ```
   [.dev|.test]/datasets/shared_variables.json